jax-ml/jax/docs/debugging/index.md

 <!--* freshness: { reviewed: '2024-04-11' } *-->

 Do you have exploding gradients?
 Are NaNs making you gnash your teeth?
 Just want to poke around the intermediate values in your computation?
 Check out the following JAX debugging tools!
-This page has TL;DR summaries and you can click the "Read more" links at the bottom to learn more.
+This page has summaries and you can click the "Read more" links at the bottom to learn more.

 Table of contents: